himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ### Sorting Records

-Records can be sorted in the ascending or descending order of a column by using the `ODER` command and either `ASC` for "ascending" or `DESC` for "descending".
+Record rows can be sorted in the ascending or descending order of a column by using the `ODER` command and either `ASC` for "ascending" or `DESC` for "descending".
-Like always, the results can be limited or trimmed with a statement, like `LIMIT 1`.
+The results can be limited or trimmed using another statement, like `LIMIT 1`.

 ``` SQL